Long Story Short: Omitted Variable Bias in Causal Machine Learning: Main Results: Omitted Variable Bias in Nonparametric Causal Models

-We first present some examples for the binary treatment case, with the understanding that finitely discrete treatments can be analyzed similarly.
+We now provide theoretical details for a wide variety of interesting and important causal estimands.
 Recall that we use $W = (D,X, A)$ to denote the ``long'' set of regressors and $W^s = (D,X)$ to denote the ``short'' list of regressors.

+Let us start with examples for the binary treatment case, with the understanding that finitely discrete treatments can be analyzed similarly.

 \begin{example}[\textbf{Weighted Average Potential Outcome}] Let $D \in \{0,1\}$ be the indicator of the receipt of the treatment.
 Define the long parameter as